voinoid/blog/data/tutor/michael.md

 ## About

+I offer my enthusiasm and experience towards **Mathematics Tutoring**.
 I have 3 years of experience teaching within a classroom environment.
 This has allowed me to work closely with a large variety of learners and ways of thinking.
-I believe that my teaching expereince can help you to determime which Mathematical building blocks require additional attention.
+I believe that my teaching expereince can help you to determine which Mathematical building blocks require additional attention.
 We can then work together in building a stable Mathematical foundation.
 I place a strong emphasis on understanding before answering specific types of questions; however, I still understand the importance of results in your Final Matric Exams.
 I look forward to talking more about Mathematics with you!

 ## Qualifications

 - BSc Electrical Engineering (Hons) UCT, 2013
-- PCGE UCT, 2018
+- PGCE UCT, 2018

 ## Availability

 I offer both **online** as well as **in-person** sessions.
-In person lessons are offered at my home in **Bergvliet** or by negotiation.
+In person lessons are offered at my home in **Bergvliet, Cape Town** or by negotiation.

 ## Prices